gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieve search engine optimization configurations of an application.
-Details include the title, description and an image
+Use this API to get the SEO details of an application, which includes a robot.txt, meta-tags and sitemap.

 *Returned Response:*